ISISComputingGroup/lewis-ess/README.md

 Now the device can be controlled via the `control.py`-script in a different terminal window.
 The service can be queried to show the available objects using the `-l` or `--list-objects` flag:

 ```
-$ python control.py --ip 127.0.0.1 --port 10000 --list-objects
+$ python control.py -r 127.0.0.1:10000 --list-objects
 ```

-The `ip` and `port` parameters default to the values shown here, so they will be omitted in the following examples.
+The `-r` (or `--rpc-host`) option defaults to the value shown here, so it will be omitted in the following examples.
 To get information on the API of an object, the `-a` or `--show-api` option can be used in conjunction with a device name obtained from the previous command:

 ```
 $ python control.py -a device